-And, when we say us, it is just me (Bob Gassman) and my partner and our two kids.
+And, when we say us, it is just me (Bob Gassman) and my partner and our three kids.
 We live in the historic Longfellow neighborhood of Iowa City, Iowa, amidst the vast American Heartland.
 Our families have lived in this beautiful part of the country for over a century, and after some youthful travels we officially established our own family here in 2009.
 This is a special place in the world and a little known wonder.

 We strive for self-resilience and have established an abundant urban homestead with our neighbors and community.
 During the warm months we work in our gardens and practice animal husbandry, and we settle down to handicraft and music making when the cold sets in.
 The Iowa climate affords plenty of cozy evenings to gather with family and friends to reflect on the past seasons while working on ones craft.
 For me, crafting leather goods began as a winter pastime, experimenting with leather scraps and crafting pocket goods for friends.

 I’m trained as an architect, and work as a designer for Neumann Monson Architects, and as a teacher at the University of Iowa.
 I love to learn, and leather work is one of the many hand crafts that offers an abundant learning opportunity.
 My father encouraged me and my siblings to work with leather from a young age.
 Along with gardening and tinkering, stamping on hides was one of our earliest forms of entertainment.
 As an adult, I enjoy incorporating pragmatic detailing into leather work, while pushing proportions to achieve maximum economical usefulness.